Portraits Of Resilience: How 19 Women Around The Globe Face The Pandemic

 In late 2019, Aleya's dad, Nashir, suggested they start making samosas.

 Aleya told their story on Twitter.
 And from home, they made samosas day and night.
 They were a hit, selling more than 1,000 samosas their first week.
 They decided this would become a family business: Wau Eats, a play on the word wow.
-They took a break to set up a professional cooking space and re-started the business in March.
+They took a break to set up a professional cooking space and restarted the business in March.

 Narmin says the plan was to make this business into a social affair.
 They planned tastings, and to pair samosas with drinks and literature.
 But at the same time, the pandemic hit.